isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Viewing a Sequence
 ------------------

 When available, sequences in a cohort can be viewed using the IGV viewer.
 To find those sequences that can be viewed, select the **IGV** link on the **File Browser** screen.
 The File Listing panel will display the files that can be viewed with the IGV viewer.
-Selecting the checkbox in the "View" column (maximum of 5 files) and clicking the **Launch IGV** button in the upper panel will display an IGV view of the selected sequence(s) data.
+Selecting the checkbox in the "View" column (maximum of file files) and clicking the **Launch IGV** button in the upper panel will display an IGV view of the selected sequence(s) data.

-Controlled access files will be viewable by sequence ONLY if you have `authenticated as a dbGaP-authorized user <../Gaining-Access-To-Contolled-Access-Data.html>`_.
+Controlled access files will be viewable by sequence ONLY if you have `authenticated as a dbGaP-authorized user <../Gaining-Access-To-Contolled-Access-Data>`_.

 `More information about Viewing a Sequence in the IGV Viewer <IGV-Browser.html>`_.